-The present ITT is addressed only to Slovak companies (including SME) or academic and research organizations.
+The present ITT is addressed only to Slovak companies (including SMEs) or academic and research organizations.
 Potential Tenderers are therefore requested to note that the Agency can only consider Proposals from companies or organizations residing in Slovakia.
-Consortia including companies & organizations within other ESA Member States may be accepted if duly justified.
-Tasks assigned to non-Slovak entities shall in any case not constitute the core activities of the proposed study or development and shall not exceed 20% of the total price.
+Tasks may be assigned to non-Slovak entities residing in other ESA Member States.
+Such tasks shall in any case not constitute the core tasks of the proposed activity and shall not exceed 20% of the total price.
 This limit does not apply to procurement of equipment required to carry out the work when duly justified.